 The pastor continues, “Now, I see the writer discussing here service in the King's business, urging those in God’s service, which include all believers, to 'run the race (that is the life of Christ-followers) in such a way as to get the prize.'
-They of the merely physical realm strive to win a metal, which is all good and fine.
+They of the merely mortal realm strive to win a medal, which is all good, of course.

-"Let’s see,” as he begins to list such awards in sports, “There’s the World Series crown, Super Bowl victory, or in college sports the National Championships to win, and then the desire for the Olympic gold; all of which are good and fine.
-Such rewards, though all good and excellent, bring recognition only for this time.
+"Let’s see,” as he begins to list such awards in sports, “There’s the World Series crown, Super Bowl victory, or in college sports the National Championships to win, and then the desire for the Olympic gold; all of which are good and excellent.
+Such rewards, though all good and perfect, bring recognition only for this mortal time.
 On the other hand, we of God's Kingdom, strive to win a crown that will last forever."

 Continuing, the pastor asks, “Do you recognize the two different worlds here?
 Look here with me in this passage for a moment.
 Do you see it?
-There’s the physical and the spiritual, the temporal and the eternal, one relative, the other, absolute.
-The things of God are perfect, the stuff of the physical world, the unreal reality is relative – abstract.
-Hence, sports, of the physical realm, is relative, something that can be enjoyed, yes, but only for this time.
+There’s the mortal and the immortal, the temporal and the eternal, one relative, the other, absolute.
+The things of God are perfect, the stuff of the mortal world, the unreal reality is relative – abstract.
+Hence, sports, of the physical realm, is relative, something that can be enjoyed, yes, but only in this mortal time.

 A Seed is Planted

-“Thank you, for listening” Jessi responded.
-“And thanks, too, for sitting with me, and for your encouragement, and for the walk together back to our work areas.”
+“Thank you for listening,” Jessi responded.
+“And thanks, too, for sitting with me, and for your encouragement, and walking together back to our work areas.”

 “Let’s do it again,” Carol suggested.
 “Maybe even make a weekly time together for lunch and mutual encouragement – sharing of our ‘surer foundation.’
 Maybe others will want to join us.”